Notes on Methodology and Sources of Data

 Data on the economic contribution of students is calculated by the East-West Center in Washington based on data from NAFSA: Association of International Educators.
 This data is calculated with the assumption that all international students contribute equally to the state or district economies.
 Economic contribution figures should not be taken to reflect actual spending by a particular group of international students.

-Data on remittances - money transferred between family members, often immigrants, in two different countries - comes from the World Bank's Bilateral Remittances Matrices.
+Data on remittances - personal money transferred between two different countries, usually between imigrants and their families - come from the World Bank's Bilateral Remittances Matrices.

 Sister Partnerships and Community Connections